-Attested: AI itinera 6 and 8 Margiduno.
+Attested: Margiduno on itinera 6 and 8 of the Antonine Itinerary.

 Where: East Bridgford, Nottingham, Roman town and possible fort on the Fosse Way, at SK700416.

 Name origin: Margi- probably came from Latin margo ‘edge, border’, related to march (borderland), Irish mruig, Welsh bro, etc, from PIE *merg-.
 Rivet & Smith were sceptical and preferred to suggest a link to marga ‘marl’, which may be reasonable for the good agricultural soil in an area that is generally flat and unremarkable.
 See also about dunum.

 Notes: This site is in a natural borderland because of the way that the river Trent and the Fens make Lincolnshire almost into an island.
 Ptolemy mentioned the Κοριτανοι as a single people with πολεις at Lincoln and Leicester but that may just mean they shared a lifestyle rather than being politically united.
 This site lay close to borders of the post-Roman kingdoms of Mercia and of Lindsey, and is even now at the meeting point of Nottinghamshire, Leicestershire, and Lincolnshire.

 You may copy this text freely, provided you acknowledge its source as www.romaneranames.uk, recognise that it is liable to human error, and try to offer suggestions for improvement.

 Last edited 11 May 2020 to main Menu